eugenetan01/mongo_semantic_cache/readme.md

   ```
   - this determines the sensitivity of the cosine function when retrieving results from the vector db

+# Streamlit execution

+__1. Run `streamlit run sp_app.py` to run the streamlit app__

+__2. View the results of the LLM and the number of tokens, and how the cache was used in earlier steps, here in the streamlit app__

 __Notes:__
 - Guide [here](https://towardsdatascience.com/maximizing-ai-efficiency-in-production-with-caching-a-cost-efficient-performance-booster-9b8afd200efd)